apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <h3 id="apps.kubeblocks.io/v1alpha1.Component">Component
 </h3>
 <div>
-<p>Component is a derived sub-object of a user-submitted Cluster object.
+<p>Component is a fundamental building block of a Cluster object.
-It is an internal object, and users should not modify Component objects;
-they are intended only for observing the status of Components within the system.</p>
+For example, a Redis Cluster can include Components like &lsquo;redis&rsquo;, &lsquo;sentinel&rsquo;, and potentially a proxy like &lsquo;twemproxy&rsquo;.</p>
+<p>The Component object is responsible for managing the lifecycle of all replicas within a Cluster component,
+It supports a wide range of operations including provisioning, stopping, restarting, termination, upgrading, configuration changes, vertical and horizontal scaling, failover, switchover, cross-node migration, scheduling configuration, exposing Services, managing system accounts, enabling/disabling exporter, and configuring log collection.</p>
+<p>Component is an internal sub-object derived from the user-submitted Cluster object.
+It is designed primarily to be used by the KubeBlocks controllers, users are discouraged from modifying Component objects directly and should use them only for monitoring Component statuses.</p>
 </div>
 <table>
 <thead>